Robert Chuter: Career

 Between 2005 and 2008, Chuter worked in London directing three stage productions.
 Chuter has directed over 200 stage productions in Australia and the UK.
 He won a Green Room Award for his stage production In Angel Gear.

-Chuter is known for his richly diverse and provocative body of work, characterised by visual flair, conceptual daring, and emotional depth.
-He thrives on juxtaposing mainstream and avant-garde forms, challenging audiences — whether directing evocative family pieces or boundary-pushing experimental theatre.

 Stage

 Heeding advice from British film director Ken Russell, whom he met during his work directing the opera Madam Butterfly in Melbourne, Chuter has been diverse in his stage productions:

 "I direct family shows, like the sell-out seasons of Anne of Green Gables and the children’s classic: Seven Little Australians, to plays about porn icons, drug culture, the Bloomsbury group, the Brontes, IVF, artists, feminist writers and serial killers.
 Diversity is the name of the game, and I love work which is challenging to the imagination.
 Can you imagine directing an opera when you don’t speak French and can’t remember music?
 Yep, I’ve done it - not sure if I was successful or not".